Martyr's Day (Shaheed Diwas) 2023: Date, History, Significance and Why is it Celebrated in India

-Gandhi ji returned to India from South Africa in January 1915, on the request of Gopal Krishna Gokhale.
+Gandhiji returned to India from South Africa in January 1915, at the request of Gopal Krishna Gokhale.

-He was a prominent political and spiritual leader of Indian Independence movement.
+He was a prominent political and spiritual leader of the Indian Independence movement.
 He also received international fame for his non-violent protest theory to achieve political and social progress.
 Mahatma Gandhi is not only a name but a symbol of peace and non-violence in the whole world.

 No doubt, he became popular as the "Father of the Nation" by his followers and is also known as "Bapu ji."

-Thousands of people, leaders had supported him, his works, thoughts and walked in his footsteps.
+Thousands of people, leaders had supported his works, thoughts and walked in his footsteps.
 Mahatma Gandhi's role in the Kheda, Champaran led the British to accept the demands.
-He started the Non-Cooperation movement in 1920 and the famous Dandi March in 1930 and made other agitations and with their significant efforts, India received independence in 1947.
+He started the Non-Cooperation movement in 1920 and the famous Dandi March in 1930.
+Several agitations are also led by Gandhiji with significant efforts.
+Therefore, India received independence in 1947.

 Why is Martyr’s Day celebrated on 30 January?

-The Father of Nation, Mahatma Gandhi was murdered by Nathuram Godse in the Birla House during his evening prayers on 30 January, 1948.
-Gandhi ji was a freedom fighter, a simple man with huge determination, a man who had sacrificed his life for the independence, welfare and development of India.
+The Father of Nation, Mahatma Gandhi was assassinated by Nathuram Godse in the Birla House during his evening prayers on 30 January, 1948.
+Gandhiji was a freedom fighter, a simple man with huge determination, a man who had sacrificed his life for the independence, welfare, and development of India.

 Nathuram Godse was trying to justify his crime by holding Gandhiji and saying that he is responsible for the partition of the country and the killing of thousands during the freedom struggle.
 He called Gandhiji a pretender and in no way felt guilty for his crime.
 On 8th November, Godse was sentenced to death.
 So, on this day i.e. 30 January Bapu breathed his last and was martyred.
 The Government of India announced the day as Shaheed Diwas or Martyr’s Day.